 He is currently a member of the Institute of Directors.

-Nick Jones (Ark Nominated Governor)
+Nick Jones (Ark Nominated Governor and Community Link)

 Nick Jones is a Church of England priest and currently Rector of Acton in West London with responsibility for two of the town's churches.
 He has worked with the Church of England for 25 years in city centre, inner city, rural and suburban settings in various parts of the UK and came to London in August 2015 after 5 years working for Her Majesty's Prison Service in the North West.
 A former teacher himself, he has worked in school governance and held third sector trusteeships since the mid-1990's.
 He is passionate about children and young people achieving their full potential in a safe and caring environment; and about schools and other institutions working together for the common good of their communities.

-Matea Marcinko (Ark Link Governor)
+Matea Marcinko (Ark Link Governor and Ark Link)

 Matea was born in Bosnia and came to London at the age of 3.
 She grew up in West London and went to local state schools in Latimer Road, Hammersmith and Shepherd's Bush.
 She studied English Literature and Language at King's College London.
 She has volunteered in India and South Africa, firstly as a teacher and then as a teacher-trainer.
 In September 2011 she completed a PGCE with placements at Acton High and Parliament Hill.
 She then worked at Mill Hill County High and Ark Burlington Danes Academy.
 In January 2017, she joined the English Mastery team - a curriculum and teacher development programme committed to improving English teaching at KS3.
 In her spare time she is completing an MA in Education, Gender and International Development.
 She still lives in West London and is very passionate about her local area.